sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 ## solution version 3
 After further research we find there is such a thing as an OrderedSet in the ordered_set package.
 You have to install it with pip install ordered_set before you can use it.
 Optimistically, we will try this out.

-Let's try this and see what happens.
+Let's see what happens.
 Here is the code:

 ```ruby
 import time